 Matthew Bishop is a Nonresident Senior Fellow in the Global Economy and Development program at the Brookings Institution.
 In 2018, with John McArthur, he co-founded “17 Rooms,” a Brookings Institution and Rockefeller initiative to convene global leaders and promote collaboration to accelerate progress on the UN Sustainable Development Goals (SDGs).

 He is also a founder and board member of the Social Progress Imperative, which publishes the Social Progress Index, and a co-founder of the #givingtuesday campaign.
 Previously, Matthew was managing director of the Rockefeller Foundation’s Bellagio Center, where he built and led a global institute focused on assembling global leaders to find solutions for some of the world's biggest challenges.
 This followed a 25-year career as a writer, editor, and conference curator at The Economist.

 Matthew’s research focuses on the SDGs and systems change, particularly how the private sector can use its influence and capital to further social progress.
 His book “Philanthrocapitalism: How Giving Can Save the World” (2008), written with Michael Green, offers a road map toward a new understanding of philanthropy, one in which entrepreneurs and innovators play a critical role in solving the most challenging issues facing the world.
 Other works include the 2011 book “The Road from Ruin”, also co-authored with Green, which puts forth an agenda to reform capitalism in the wake of the 2008 financial crisis, and “Economics A to Z,” the official Economist introduction to economics.

-Matthew holds a BA Politics, Philosophy and Economics from the University of Oxford and was a faculty member at London Business School.
+Matthew holds a BA in Politics, Philosophy and Economics from Oxford University and was on the faculty of London Business School.
 He was also honored by the World Economic Forum as a Young Global Leader.